giantswarm/releases/kvm/v12.2.0/README.md

-## :zap:  Giant Swarm Release 12.2.0 for KVM :zap:
+## :zap:  Tenant Cluster Release 12.2.0 for KVM :zap:

 **If you are upgrading from 12.1.0, upgrading to this release will not roll your nodes.**